Trump approaches uncatchable in Iowa

 “It’s been the place where he’s looked somewhat vulnerable,” Kochel said.
 “He looks a lot less vulnerable today than he did before.”

-On top of his commanding lead in the Iowa horse race, the latest poll also found that Trump’s supporters in Iowa are more committed than those of his opponents.
-Seventy percent of Iowa Trump supporters said their mind was made up about backing the former president, while 30 percent said they “could still be persuaded” about supporting another candidate.
+On top of his commanding lead in the Iowa horse race, the latest poll also found that Trump’s supporters in Iowa are more committed than those of his opponents; 70 percent of Iowa Trump supporters said their mind was made up about backing the former president, while 30 percent said they “could still be persuaded” about supporting another candidate.

 Those numbers are flipped for DeSantis.
 For Haley, 34 percent of her supporters said their mind was made up about backing her, and 65 percent said they could still be persuaded to support another candidate.